Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress16/05/2023

 Bac Giang Three brothers were cleaning a well.
-The older brother climbed down to a depth of nearly 10 meters and could not get back to the surface.
+The older brother climbed down to a depth of nearly 10 meters and could not get back up to the surface.
 The two younger brothers who went to save him had difficulty breathing and felt dizzy.

 On May 15, Dr. Le Lan Phuong, Director of the Intensive Care Center, Hospital 108, said that in deep well environments, especially wells that have been covered for a long time and are rarely used, organic substances in the wells decompose, forming many toxic gases such as CH4, CO2, CO, H2S.
-These gases have a heavier density than oxygen, and the deeper the environment, the more concentrated the content.
+These gases have a heavier density than oxygen, the deeper the environment, the more concentrated the content.

 "The victims had difficulty breathing and died due to lack of oxygen and inhalation of toxic gases," said Dr. Phuong.

 To prevent suffocation, doctors recommend that people wear full protective gear and gas masks before going down the well.
 If there is no protective gear, you can ventilate the bottom of the well by using a large, leafy tree branch, tied with a long rope, lowered into the well and pulled up and down several times.
-A better way is to use a pure oxygen aerator to pump air down into the well.
+A better way is to use a pure oxygen aerator to pump air down the well.
 You should prepare a rubber tube to both lead air from the ground down for breathing and to signal people above in case of an accident.

 In case of suspicion of suffocation in the well, do not go down the well immediately to save the victim but call the rescue team.
 The best first aid for the victim after bringing them to the surface is to perform artificial respiration on the spot, then transfer them to the nearest medical facility.